 You will receive the boat manual, cell phone, WIFI unit, and audio cable

-You will have a thorough boat briefing including inventory check
+We will give you a very thorough boat briefing including an inventory check

-After a brief check-out sail in Road Harbour, you will be allowed to depart the marina whenever you are ready.
+We will take you on a brief check-out sail in Road Harbour and once this is satisfactorily completed you will be allowed to depart the marina whenever you are ready

-Before you leave the docks you will receive a very informative chart brief.
+Before you leave the dock you will receive a very informative chart briefing.
 Your yacht briefer will highlight the “hot spots” for snorkeling, dining, diving and just plain “limin”!
-Here is a condensed version touching on the highlights.
+Here is a condensed version touching on the highlights:

 A short beat up the Sir Francis Drake Channel takes you to Salt Island.
 Here you can pick up the National Parks moorings and either dive or snorkel the wreck of the Royal Mail Steamship Rhone, a relic of the hurricane of 1867 and famous for its part in the movie ‘The Deep’.
-Alternatively, go ashore and visit the settlement and the salt pond from which the island takes its name.
-The annual rent for the whole island is paid each year directly to the Queen of England and is a bag of salt!
-After lunch sail to Cooper Island where you can pick up a mooring in front of the beach club bar and restaurant and there's a dive shop here also.
-Just to the south of Manchoneel Bay is Cistern Rock which offers some of the best snorkeling around.
-On any given day you will see squid, turtles and the odd shark.
+Alternatively, go ashore and visit the settlement and salt pond from which the island takes its name.
+The annual rent for the whole island is a bag of sea salt which is paid each year directly to the Queen of England!
+After lunch sail to Cooper Island where you can pick up a mooring in front of the beach club bar and restaurant.
+There is an amazing rum bar, gift shop, a dive shop, and you can even purchase a delicious gelato or two!
+You may also want to sample a couple of Cooper Islands new home-brewed beers.
+Just to the south of Manchoneel Bay is Cistern Rock which offers some of the best snorkeling in the BVI.
+On any given day you will see squid, turtles, barracudas, and occasionally the odd shark.

 Sail to the Baths, one of the most unique natural formations in the BVI.
 Consisting of thousands of smooth boulders, some as big as a house, strewn along the beach on the southern tip of Virgin Gorda.
 You can explore the many gaps that open into massive rocky grottoes filled with sea water.
 Nearby is Virgin Gorda Yacht Harbour, with a full service marina, shops and restaurants.
-If time allows you could get a taxi to the nearby Copper Mine restaurant which offers fabulous sunset views and is an old copper mine site.
-Alternatively the Top of the Baths restaurant offers a fresh water pool and killer cocktails.
+If time allows you could get a taxi to the nearby Copper Mine restaurant which sits on an old copper mine site.
+Alternatively from the Baths you can walk to the Top of the Baths restaurant for lunch, killer cocktails, and dip in their fresh water pool.

-North of Virgin Gorda offers a huge safe area of inlets and anchorages.
-Whether you want to snorkel Eustastia Sound with it's sunken canons and great reef fish, or spy on Necker Island this is the area for you.
-Bitter End Yacht Club, Saba Rock and Leverick Bay all offer good restaurants and transient dockage.
-Leverick Bay has a laundromat which may come in handy right about now.
-There is also a store at Bitter End for replenishing the beer, ice and food.
+North Sound, Virgin Gorda offers a huge safe area of inlets and anchorages.
+Whether you want to snorkel Eustatia Sound with its sunken canons and great reef fish, or spy on Necker Island this is the area for you.
+Bitter End Yacht Club, Saba Rock and Leverick Bay all offer good restaurants and transient dockage and gift shops.
+The Bitter End has some great hiking trails with amazing hilltop views both to the north and south.
+Both Leverick Bay and The Bitter End have provisioning stores and ice is available for purchase.
+Leverick Bay also has a Laundromat, which may come in handy right about now.

 Either relax and spend the day in North Sound or sail the 15 miles north to Anegada.
 Anegada means ‘drowned island’ and when you see it you’ll realize why!
-The highest point is 15 feet above sea level and it's famous for fresh lobster, iguanas and flamingoes.
+The highest point is 15 feet above sea level and Anegada is famous for its fresh lobster, iguanas and flamingoes.

 You will have to leave North Sound early in order to arrive at Anegada during the middle of the day.
 This will give you good light to navigate through the coral heads at the entrance to the anchorage.
-Take a taxi ride to Loblolly Bay or Cow Wreck Beach on the north side and snorkel inside the reef.
-Then go back to the anchorage for smoothies and a lobster dinner at the Anegada Reef Hotel or Neptune's Treasure.
+Once you arrive take a taxi ride, or perhaps for the more adventurous, rent a ‘scooter’ to Loblolly Bay or Cow Wreck Beach on the north side and snorkel inside the reef or enjoy a beautiful walk along the miles of white sand beaches.
+Anegada boasts the perfect conditions for kiteboarding and if you are not an avid ‘kiter’ you can always take a beginner lesson from Tommy Gaunt Kitesurfing located at the Anegada Beach Club.
+After an amazing day you can then head back to the anchorage for smoothies and a lobster dinner at Neptune’s Treasure or the Anegada Reef Hotel.

 Sail from either North Sound or Anegada to Trellis Bay on Beef Island, which is a well protected natural safe harbour.
-If you prefer a more tranquil spot then try Marina Cay across the channel to the north, off Great Camanoe, which features a Pussers that is good for happy hour and casual dining.
-A Full Moon beach BBQ party, complete with real "moco jumbies" is held monthly at Trellis Bay.
+If you prefer a more tranquil spot then try Marina Cay across the channel to the north, off Great Camanoe, which features a Pusser’s restaurant that is good for happy hour and casual dining.
+A fun-filled Full Moon beach BBQ party, complete with real ‘moco jumbies’ is held monthly at Trellis Bay.

 Weigh anchor and take a short cruise up to beautiful Guana Island for spectacular snorkeling and a superb beach at Monkey Point.
 It’s a great spot to picnic.
-Then take an afternoon sail west to either Cane Garden Bay on Tortola’s lush north shore, or to the islands of Jost Van Dyke and Little Jost Van Dyke.
-Both locations have good anchorages, beautiful beaches, hiking, beach bars and unique restaurants for your share of the evening's entertainment.
+Then take an afternoon and sail west to either Cane Garden Bay on Tortola’s lush north shore, or to the island of Jost Van Dyke.
+Great Harbour on Jost Van Dyke is home for the infamous ‘Foxy’s’, and Little Jost Van Dyke or Diamond Cay are also worthy of a visit.
+From Diamond Cay you can hike over to the ‘bubbling pool’ for some amazing photo opportunities and views to the north.
+This well-known pool is beautiful to see, but can be very dangerous if the north swell is running so please don’t be tempted to swim – better safe than sorry.
+All locations have good anchorages, beautiful beaches, hiking, beach bars and unique restaurants for your dining pleasure.

-Anchor off Green Cay and enjoy a swim in to shore.
-You can walk around the whole island in five minutes, but snorkeling around is more fun.
+Alternatively on day six anchor off of Sandy Spit and enjoy a swim into shore.
+You can walk around the entire island in five minutes, but snorkeling around is more fun.
 Then sail west to Soper’s Hole Wharf, the home of Pusser’s Landing, said to be built on the spot where Blackbeard the pirate once lived.
 Ashore there are restaurants, boutiques and provisions.
-For your last night, sail across the channel to Little or Great Harbour, Peter Island and enjoy some terrific snorkeling.
+For your last night, sail across the channel to Little or Great Harbour, Peter Island and enjoy some amazing snorkeling.

-Your charter officially ends at noon so you shall plan to be completely off the yacht on or before 12:00pm.
-Therefore, you shall plan to be in the marina 1 – 2 hours earlier to complete check in procedures.
-You will be instructed where to refuel the boat before returning to the marina.
-On docking, you are kindly asked to remove all garbage, linens, and food stuffs.
-When ready, you will do final inventory check and yacht inspection with a TMM briefer.
-You will finish up in the main office to pay for any extra costs incurred.
-We will say a “fond farewell” and hope to see you again next time you are ready to holiday in our beautiful waters!
+Your charter officially ends at noon so you should plan to be completely off your yacht on or before 12:00pm.
+You will need to be in the marina 1 – 2 hours earlier to complete the check-in procedures.
+You will call or radio the office on Channel 12 prior to your arrival and will then be instructed where to refuel the boat before returning to the marina and we will also give you a marina slip assignment.
+On docking, you are kindly asked to remove all garbage, linens, and food stuffs and perform a general ‘tidy-up’ of your yacht.
+When ready, you will do a final inventory check and yacht inspection with a TMM briefer.
+Lastly you will finish up in the main office to pay for any extra costs incurred and return your yacht WIFI and cell phone.
+We will then bid you a “fond farewell” and will look forward to seeing you the next time you are ready to enjoy another sailing holiday in our beautiful waters.